lvgl/lvgl/docs/details/widgets/chart.rst

 Overview
 ********

-Charts are a basic object to visualize data points.
+Charts are a basic Widget to visualize data points.
 Currently *Line* charts (connect points with lines and/or draw points on them) and *Bar* charts are supported.